philspitler/spitfire-express/README.md

 ##Express Middleware for generating and using dynamic RESTful resources.

+###Features:
+create, read, update and delete for resources

+create and read for single level nested resources

+###Notes:
+While single level nesting of resources is limiting, with multiple calls, one should be able to get any related information needed.
+If it turns out to be too limiting or intensive, adjustments can be made at that time.

 ###General Usage
 Mount it to a route and give it a database name or connection string.